-My PhD research aims to gain insight into the experiences, perspectives, and narratives of former therapeutic boarding school students.
-Therapeutic boarding schools are residential facilitates for teenagers in the USA who are considered to have had mental health or substance misuse problems.
-The main aspect of the research is in-depth interviews with former therapeutic boarding school students.
-Findings will contribute to improving social work practice and informing social policy.
-If you are interested in finding out more about the research, please see the project website: Therapeutic Boardings Schools Research Study.
+My PhD focuses on the experiences, perspectives, and narratives of former therapeutic boarding school students.
+Therapeutic boarding schools in the USA are private residential facilities that seek to reform teenagers who have been labelled with mental health and/or substance misuse problems.
+Therapeutic boarding schools are part of a broader so-called 'troubled teen industry' in the USA.
+The research involved questionnaires and in-depth interviews with former therapeutic boarding school students.
+My work comes from a survivor-researcher and Mad Studies perspective that critiques the pathologisation of youth deviance.

 Dr Autumn Roesch-Marsh and Dr Sumeet Jain

 The PhD research has been covered in several publications

 Huffington Post Canada, Mad in America, The Conversation, Public Health Post

 Golightley, S. (2023) ‘I’m Gay!
 I'm Gay!
 I'm Gay!
 I'm a Homosexual!’: Overt and Covert Conversion Therapy Practices in Therapeutic Boarding Schools.
 British Journal of Social Work 53(3): 1426-1444.

 Golightley, S. (2020) Troubling the ‘troubled teen’ industry: Adult reflections on youth experiences of therapeutic boarding schools.
 Global Studies of Childhood 10(1): 53-63.